Tonywuhk/realai.org/prosaic.md

 ### Locomotion Behavior

 In [Heess et al. (2017)](https://arxiv.org/abs/1707.02286), agents successfully learn complex locomotion behavior such as running, jumping, crouching and turning.
 The agents are trained with deliberately simple and generic reward functions, but over a wide range of environmental conditions.
+They learn faster following a curriculum.
 The architecture used in these agents is similar to [Heess et al. (2016)](https://arxiv.org/abs/1610.05182), an earlier work on hierarchical motor control published about 9 months before.

 ## Resources